 When a modelica model, e.g., BouncingBall model, is implemented in Dymola, the platform dependent C-code from a Modelica model and the corresponding executable code (i.e., by default dymosim.exe on the Windows operating system) are generated for simulation.
 After the executable is generated, it may be run multiple times (with Dymola license).
 A separate TEXT file (by default dsin.txt) containing model parameters and initial conditions are also generated as part of the build process.
 The RAVEN Dymola interface modifies input parameters by changing copies of this file.
 Both the executable and TEXT parameter file (or simulation initialization file) names must be provided to RAVEN.
+The TEXT parameter file must be of type 'DymolaInitialisation'.
 In the case of the BouncingBall model previously mentioned on the Windows operating system, the <Files>specification would look like: